joshmoran/justit_assignment1/README.md

 ## Article 8
 - Variation of the format, style and sizing
 - Content is split into two boxes: first has a single heading ('Join in on something big') and the second, has three statistics for code academy
+- The parent container is always in a row, no matter the screen size, but:
-  - On Mobile, the boxes are in a row with both boxes being columns themselves
+  - On Mobile, the statistics box is in a column
-  - On Tablet and Desktop , all items (heading and all statistics) are in a row
+  - On Tablet and Desktop, the statistics box is in a row

 ## Article 9
 - Variation of the format, style and sizing
 - Content is split into two boxes: firstly with two pictures, each a different person and the second box is details containing a header, paragraph text and a link
-- The boxes are always in a row with each box aligning in a column
+- The container is always in a row with each box aligning in a column
   - On Mobile, the second image in the first box is hidden
+  - On Tablet and Desktop, the second image is revealed and the two images are displayed in a row

 ## Footer
+- Variation between the structure and format; text, links, logos, the content does not change
+- Footer can be best understood in the Tablet or Desktop view, the footer is split into 3 specific containers
+  - At the top of the footer is two containers in a row,
+    - Left side = company, social media links, resources, support, plans, community
+    - Right side = subjects, languages, career building, catalog, beta content, mobile app store links
+  - At the bottom of the two in a row is a container which spans the full with of the webpage = Privacy policy, cookie policy, do not sell my information, terms, logo and copyright printed
+- Depending on the screen size, depending on how it flows
+  - On Mobile, all three containers are stacked in a column
+  - On Tablet and Desktop, the top two containers are in a row, whilst the bottom is below and is the full width of the parent

 # 3. Colour and fonts
 > I used 'Microsoft Power toys - Color Selector' Feature to get these colors